2025 Cambodian–Thai border crisis

-The situation intensified on July 23, when a Thai soldier was seriously injured after stepping on a PMN-2 anti-personnel landmine in Nam Yuen district of Ubon Ratchathani province.
-The incident triggered renewed hostilities, and the following day, direct armed clashes erupted across several sectors of the frontier.
-Both nations claimed to be acting in self-defence, while exchanges of artillery and small-arms fire were reported along a 40-kilometre stretch of the border.
-Heavy fighting displaced more than 200,000 civilians, many of whom sought refuge in temporary shelters and schools across northeastern Thailand and northern Cambodia.
+Tensions had sharply increased on 23 July, when a Thai soldier was seriously injured after stepping on a PMN-2 anti-personnel landmine in Nam Yuen district, Ubon Ratchathani province.
+The incident served as the immediate trigger for wider hostilities.
+On the following day, direct armed clashes erupted across multiple sectors of the border.
+Thai media widely reported that Cambodia's BM-21 multiple rocket launchers struck Thai residential neighbourhoods, a hospital, and a gas station, which acted as the catalyst for the outbreak of full-scale fighting on 24 July 2025.
+Both sides asserted that their actions were taken in self-defence and accused the other of initiating the conflict.
+The clashes resulted in the displacement of more than 200,000 civilians across northeastern Thailand and northern Cambodia.